Anatta336/driven-decals/README.md

 ## Key Limitations
 * Decal mesh generation is relatively slow.
 This system is not recommended as a way to dynamically place bullet holes or other effects during gameplay.
 * Once the decal mesh is generated it remains as it is and will not adapt to the other meshes changing.
-This system will not work to add decals on skinned mesh renderers or other meshes that get distorted during play.
+This system will not work nicely with skinned mesh renderers or other meshes that get distorted at runtime.

 ## Changelog
 [Human-friendly changelog](CHANGELOG.md)